saransapmaz/cv-slam-object-determination/Ubuntu/necessary Ubuntu packages/hadibklm/README.md

 1. ROS Kinetic should be installed on both Linux-dependent machines (laptop and RPi).

-***Desktop-full install are recommended.
+(Desktop-full install are recommended.)

-Installation ROs Kinetic on Ubuntu 16.04 laptop: http://wiki.ros.org/kinetic/Installation/Ubuntu
+Installation ROS Kinetic on Ubuntu 16.04 laptop: http://wiki.ros.org/kinetic/Installation/Ubuntu

-Installation ROs Kinetic on RPi strecth : http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi
+Installation ROS Kinetic on RPi strecth : http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi

 2. Both machines should be connected to same Wi-Fi network.